mathigon/textbooks/content/euclidean-geometry/content.md

       path.fill.green#congruent-path(x="x.rotate(1).shift(190,10)" target="move" label="B" label-class="white")

 ::: column.grow
-The two shapes on the right basically look identical.
-They have the same size and shape, and we could [turn and slide](target:move) one of them to exactly match up with the other.
+These two shapes basically look identical.
+They have the same size and shape, and we could [{.green}turn and slide](target:move) one of them to exactly match up with the other.
 In geometry, we say that the two shapes are [__congruent__](gloss:congruent).